mmoult/SPIRV-Interpreter/README.md

 ## Features
 - Support for vertex, fragment, compute, ... shaders
-- Specify inputs and print outputs in TOML, with other formats coming soon
+- Specify inputs and print outputs in YAML or JSON
 - Can generate template file for expected inputs
 - Option to check against expected results
-- Verbose trace of program execution (coming soon)
+- Verbose trace of program execution
 - 4 test examples, and counting

 ## Use